 Instant shade usually comes at a price.
-Normally, you'd have one of more disadvantages from trees that grow super fast.
+Normally, you'd have one or more disadvantages from trees that grow super-fast.
 One would be weak branches and trunks easily damaged by wind.
 Then there is the possibility of inferior disease or pest resistance.
 Last but not least would be overly aggressive root systems.
 You don't need roots taking over your yard and possibly a neighbor's as well.
 This can cause multiple landscape side effects.
 Among the possibilities:

-- Making it nearly impossible to dig a whole to plant new shrubs, other trees or perennials in your soil.
+- Making it nearly impossible to dig a hole to plant new shrubs, other trees, or perennials in your soil.

 - Clogging up your underground drainage system with roots that seek water.

 - Constantly littering your yard with fallen softwood branches.

 You won't have any of these problems with the Royal Empress tree (Paulownia tomentosa) though.
 So, what are the benefits gained from this beautiful tree?
 Read on to find out.

 Benefits to Growing a Royal Empress Tree